Tianyi Xu

 Madison, WI 53706

-I’m Tianyi Xu, a senior at the University of Wisconsin–Madison (B.S. in Computer Science, Data Science, and Mathematics; expected Dec 2025).
-I am advised by Prof. Junjie Hu and Prof. Claudia Solís-Lemus at UW–Madison.
-I work closely with Shaobo Wang and Prof. Linfeng Zhang at Shanghai Jiao Tong University.
-I’ve previously collaborated with Prof. Pedro Morgado and Prof. Chaowei Xiao.
+I’m Tianyi Xu, graduated from the University of Wisconsin–Madison (B.S. in Computer Science, Data Science, and Mathematics).
+I am advised by Prof. Junjie Hu at UW–Madison.
+I work closely with Shaobo Wang and Prof. Linfeng Zhang at Shanghai Jiao Tong University, and Prof. Claudia Solís-Lemus at UW–Madison.

 I’m interested in building modern AI systems that are efficient, generalizable, and capable of understanding and acting across multiple modalities, especially under limited supervision and real-world constraints.
 Concretely, my work focuses on: